SvenMb/MecrispForth_HT16K33/README.md

 ## Schematics

-* SDA and SCl need pullup vi 10k resistor (if other i2c devices are connected, most often they already have it)
+* SDA and SCl need pullup via 10k resistor (if other i2c devices are connected, most often they already have it)